leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 Second, when writing type expressions, arrows associate to the *right*; for example, the type of ``Nat.add`` is ``Nat → Nat → Nat`` which is equivalent to `Nat → (Nat → Nat)`.
-Thus you can view ``Nat.add`` as a function that takes natural numbers and returns another function that takes a natural number and returns a natural number.
+Thus you can view ``Nat.add`` as a function that takes a natural number and returns another function that takes a natural number and returns a natural number.
 In type theory, this is generally more convenient than writing ``Nat.add`` as a function that takes a pair of natural numbers as